Croatia Travel Guide

 By road

 By far, the best way to get around Croatia is by road.
 Train services in Croatia are slow & limited.
-Travel by either bus, or even better, by renting a car is the quickest means of travelling between Croatia’s top destinations.
+Travel by either bus or, even better, by renting a car, is the quickest means to scoot between Croatia’s top destinations.

 Ryan O'Rourke